Programming-inspire/100days---100Projects.github.io/#Day.51 - Background-Video with Landing page/README.md

-## Background-Video with Landing Page
+## Simple landing page with background-video.

 In this Project, i will make a simple landing page with background-video.
 A video background that takes up the entire browser window.
 There is text on top of it which is an interesting effect.